When Women Stop Holding Everything Together

 When worth becomes tied to usefulness.

-When relationships begin to depend on one person absorbing the emotional weight for everyone else.
+When relationships begin to depend on one person absorbing more and more of the emotional, relational, and practical weight.

 Eventually, something starts to strain.

-Sometimes the quiet realization that a life built around being needed no longer feels fully alive.
+Or it may show up as the realization that a life built around being needed no longer feels fully alive.

 What happens when women stop holding everything together?